obiwanus/focus-zig/LOG.md

 # TODO
+- Refactor the edit system (have formal edits)
+    - Change the keypress code first, only then think about undo

+- Undo/redo
+- Replace selection on enter
 - Multiple cursors
     + Select words with ctrl+d
     - Refactor code so that we have additional cursors
-        - Read how edits are done in focus-reference
     - On subsequent presses search and create more cursors
 - Use a global clipboard unless multiple cursors are used
 - Wrap around when moving selection in the open files dialog
 - Create new files
 - Search within buffer
-- Undo/redo
 - Format on save
 - Enlarge the current editor on shift+ctrl+L
 - [bug] Colors are off when non-ascii bytes are present (tokenizer doesn't support utf-8)